SHOW SIDEBAR

 metal dial

-A dial made from a metal plate.
+This dial is made from a metal plate.

 resin